-Here is the rundown on how our five Chiefs to watch fared on Sunday.
+Here’s how our five Chiefs to watch performed this week.

 QB Patrick Mahomes